envoyproxy/ratelimit/README.md

 1. `REDIS_TLS` & `REDIS_PERSECOND_TLS`: set to `"true"` to enable a TLS connection for the specific connection type.
 1. `REDIS_AUTH` & `REDIS_PERSECOND_AUTH`: set to `"password"` to enable authentication to the redis host.

+## Pipelining

+By default, for each request, ratelimit will pick up a connection from pool, wirte multiple redis commands in a single write then reads their responses in a single read.
+This reduces network delay.

-Ratelimit use [implicit pipelining](https://github.com/mediocregopher/radix/blob/v3.5.1/pool.go#L238) to send requests to redis.
-Pipelining can be configured using the following environment variables:
+For high throughput scenarios, ratelimit also support [implicit pipelining](https://github.com/mediocregopher/radix/blob/v3.5.1/pool.go#L238) .
+It can be configured using the following environment variables:

 1. `REDIS_PIPELINE_WINDOW` & `REDIS_PERSECOND_PIPELINE_WINDOW`:  sets the duration after which internal pipelines will be flushed.
 If window is zero then implicit pipelining will be disabled.